UMAprotocol/UMIPs/UMIPs/umip-29.md

 | Created    | December 16, 2020                                                                                                                           |

 ## Summary (2-5 sentences)
-The DVM should support price requests for the USDC/CNY price indexes.
+The DVM should support price requests for the USDC/CNY price index.

 ## Motivation
-The DVM currently does not support the USDC/CNY indexes.
+The DVM currently does not support the USDC/CNY index.

 Supporting the USDCCNY price identifier would enable the creation of a Chinese Yuan FX derivative, backed by USDC.
 Token minters could go short on the USDC/CNY index, while token holders could go long or use synthetic fxCNY for functional purposes.